Understand your company’s energy use

 Some companies assess the whole business at once, others take a staggered approach.
 Either way, an assessment will include the input of key internal stakeholders.
 A cross-silo approach usually works best—look for employees with influence over capital or operating budgets, or those with the authority to make changes to processes and procedures.
 If you don’t have the skills within the business to run your own assessment, many external experts or energy services companies will do all or part of it for you.

 If existing invoice data isn’t detailed enough, ask your energy retailer for more information.
 While the answers may not be specific enough on their own, the data should uncover gaps or identify some of your company’s higher-energy use processes.
-It may also be worth hiring a temporary meter (for short-term use), or installing your own meters to capture specific operating periods.
+It may also be worth hiring a temporary meter to capture specific operating periods.
 When analysing the results, daily, monthly or seasonal variations may need to be examined.

 Then, combine usage data with other variables